Red Wolves and Mexican Gray Wolves

 TRUMPET (F1505)

 On the morning of May 4, 2016, Mexican gray wolf Rosa gave birth to a single pup – a robust little girl nicknamed “Trumpet” for her loud squeals.
 Unbeknownst to her, Trumpet had been warming the hearts of a global audience via the WCC's remote webcams.
 Her fans were elated to learn that she would be introduced to a new lobo in town during fall of 2017 -Mexican gray wolf LightHawk.
-On April 30, 2018, Trumpet welcomed three pups of her own.
-They've since welcomed four more pups, one of whom now lives in the wild!
+The pair have welcomed four litters of pups together and seven of their children were released to the wild!

 Trumpet Edit 5x7 Sm Web